mojaloop/platform-configuration-bc/packages/client-lib/README.md

 ### DefaultProvider configuration via env var

-The default implementation of the `ConfigProvider` this library provides, called `DefaultConfigProvider` can be configured via an environment variable, to that end, set the `PLATFORM_CONFIG_CENTRAL_URL_ENV_VAR_NAME` env var with the value of the central platform configuration service base url and construct the `DefaultConfigProvider` instance without passing a `configSvcBaseUrl`.
+The default implementation of the `ConfigProvider` this library provides, called `DefaultConfigProvider` can be configured via an environment variable, to that end, set the `PLATFORM_CONFIG_BASE_SVC_URL` env var with the value of the central platform configuration service base url and construct the `DefaultConfigProvider` instance without passing a `configSvcBaseUrl`.

 ### Overriding with Environment Variables